 3. Voice search by AI

 Voice generation technology has progressed from robotic intonations to more natural speech due to the rapid development of AI and ML.
-It is a voice made of plastic that can speak text.
+It is a voice of plastic that can speak text.
 Users can select a language with this feature, and the application will automatically talk to it.

 The provision of user experiences tailored to their requirements is the primary objective of app personalization.
-Most of the time, it is used to make customers happier, improve marketing results, make digital sales, etc.
+Most of the time, it is to make customers happier, improve marketing results, make digital sales, etc.

 5. Pay with a single click.